-When we see a celebrity, politician or person of note display emotion, what do we say?
+When we see a celebrity, politician, or person of note display emotions, what do we say?
 “He was so authentic,” or “I felt like I really connected with her because she was so open.”
-Truly, our vulnerabilities make us stronger, yet we avoid them out of fear of being week.
+We feel like we know them on a personal, human level.
+We relate to them.
+Indeed, our vulnerabilities make us stronger, yet we avoid them out of fear of being weak.

 Conflict comes from a place of honesty and truth.
 You see, if we believe something and hold it dear as our truth, then it’s worth fighting for.
 If we want true intimacy and an honest relationship, we must accept we won’t always agree.
 That’s okay!
-Growth doesn’t come from a place without resistance.
+Growth doesn’t come without resistance.
 Growth is born of struggle and conflict.
 If you want to grow in your relationship, it won’t always feel comfortable.

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Living performative learning programs are integrated into the curriculum at Wright Graduate University.